 Turmeric, as a spice, is generally considered very safe.
 Most people who do want to take advantage of the health properties of the spice tend to opt for supplements.

 These would contain a concentrated turmeric extract.
 For a more potent effect, supplements with the active ingredient curcumin are used.

 In these cases, there are a few side-effects that have been reported among users.

 Some of the side-effects that may be experienced by men who decided to take turmeric or curcumin supplements include:

 - Stomach upset

 These are not serious side-effects, and men who do experience these adverse reactions tend to recover from them quickly.

 It is important to note that in rare cases, an abnormal heart rhythm has been reported.
 This can be a dangerous side-effect.
 When this side-effect is experienced, the user should immediately stop taking the turmeric supplements and seek medical assistance.

 Turmeric is not just a spice that adds color and an earthy taste to some dishes but may also be a critical part of keeping the prostate healthy among men.

-The spice has natural anti-inflammatory properties that could help to shrink the prostate.
-Additionally, it may also play a role in reducing the risk of prostate cancer.
+The spice has natural anti-inflammatory properties that could help to shrink an enlarged prostate.
+Additionally, it may also play a role in cancer prevention.